LeetLLM

 • Safety Filters: Reactive layers at the input or output edge that identify and route categories such as harmful content or leaked sensitive data.

-• Guardrails: A broader architectural framework that defines the operational envelope of the AI system, helping it stay on-topic, follow business logic, and respect data boundaries (for example, "An AI agent can't process a refund over $500 without human approval").
+• Guardrails: A broader architectural framework that defines the operational envelope of the AI system, helping it stay on-topic, follow business logic, and respect data boundaries (for example, "An AI agent can't deploy to production or export secrets without an approved change request").

 Why one fence isn't enough